Assassination of Park Chung Hee: Assassination

 On the day of the assassination, Park and his entourage attended ribbon-cutting ceremonies for a dam in Sapgyo and a KBS TV transmitting station in Dangjin.
-Director Kim was expected to accompany him since the TV station was under KCIA jurisdiction, but after Cha blocked him from riding in the same helicopter as Park, Director Kim angrily excused himself from the trip.
+Director Kim was expected to accompany him since the TV station was under KCIA jurisdiction, but after Cha prevented him from riding in the same helicopter as Park, Director Kim excused himself from the trip.

-After the trip—according to KCIA Chief Agent Park Seon-ho, one of the assassination conspirators—Park instructed the KCIA to prepare for one of his numerous banquets which were held an average of 10 times per month.
-The banquet was held at a KCIA safe house near the Blue House presidential compound (now the Mugunghwa Dongsa Park).

-The banquet was to be attended by Park, Director Kim, Cha, Chief Secretary Kim Gye-won, and two young women: rising singer Sim Soo-bong and a college student named Shin Jae-soon.
+After the trip—according to KCIA Chief Agent Park Seon-ho, one of the assassination conspirators—Park instructed the KCIA to prepare for one of his banquets which were held an average of 10 times per month.
+The banquet was held at a KCIA safe house near the Blue House presidential compound (now the Mugunghwa Dongsa Park), and was to be attended by Park, Director Kim, Cha, Chief Secretary Kim Gye-won, and two young women: Sim Soo-bong, a rising pop singer, and college student and guitarist Shin Jae-soon.

 15 minutes after Director Kim was notified of the banquet, he called Army Chief of Staff Jeong Seung-hwa, arranging for him to dine with KCIA Deputy Director Kim Jeong-seop in a nearby KCIA building in the same compound.
 Just before the dinner, Director Kim told Chief Secretary Kim Gye-won that he would get rid of Cha.
 It is not clear whether Kim Gye-won misheard, misunderstood, or ignored Kim's words.